gbv/paia/paia.md

  gateway_timeout        504   The request couldn't be serviced because of a backend failure
 --------------------- ------ ------------------------------------------------------------------------

-For instance the following response could result from a request with malformed URIs
+For instance the following response could result from a request with malformed
+URIs:

 ~~~~ {.json}
 {